You might qualify for a bursary. You don't have to pay this money back unless your circumstances change.

 We use the details you submit to Student Finance and UCAS to assess your entitlement for the Sheffield Bursary Scheme.
 You don’t need to apply for it.
 If you’re eligible, we'll email you shortly after you start your course and you will receive the awards detailed below.
 The first instalment will be paid within the first term.

-You will need to be eligible for the full support from Student Finance (tuition fee loan and maintenance loan) to be considered for the University of Sheffield Bursary Scheme.
+You will need to be eligible to receive a tuition fee loan and maintenance loan from Student Finance England (or equivalent funding body) to be considered for the University of Sheffield Bursary Scheme.

 Bursaries are subject to change each year.

 The Sheffield Bursary Scheme is split into three main areas.
 You may be eligible for more than one of these.